If packing a carry-on sometimes is a challenge, you can imagine for a five month trip…

 It always surprises me when I see people taking a big suitcase for just a few days.
 Filled with too many shoes and clothes that they won’t even have a chance to wear… So many people don’t know how to pack and waste a lot of time, energy and money.

-That’s why I decided to write this post and make a video to share my packing skills with you, so next time you go away, you will know how to pack to travel light.
+That’s why I decided to write this post and make a video packing for southeast Asia to share my packing skills with you, so next time you go away, you will know how to pack to travel light.

 Selecting the clothes